AndieWill510/tinydoor/Options/019-a-real-door-can-be-refused.md

 The right to refuse is not decoration.
 It is part of what makes an option real.
 A choice that disappears when you disappoint someone is not a choice.
 It is a plan for your compliance.

-This does not mean every refusal solves the problem.
-But your body may still need to know the truth: I am allowed to notice when yes is being extracted from me.
+This does not mean every refusal solves the problem: your body may still need to know the truth: I am allowed to notice when yes is being extracted from me.
 Sometimes the first door is internal.
 Sometimes it is the moment you stop calling pressure care.

 ## Move